rxing-core/rxing/README.md

 * *v0.1.4* -> Dramatically improve performance for MultiFormatReader and for multiple barcode detection.

 ## Known Issues
-Performance is low for GenericMultipleBarcodeReader.
+* Performance is low for GenericMultipleBarcodeReader.
+* Datamatrix codes are sometimes not correctly decoded, especially when they are _actually_ pure barcodes.
+This appears to be an issue with zxing 3.5.1 as well.

 ## ZXing Track
 Currently tracking zxing 3.5.1